qcz/vscode-text-power-tools/README.md

 * **Generate fake/random data**:
     * _Random hex/decimal character sequences_
     * _Fake first names, last names and full names_ in the following languages: English, French, German and Hungarian.
-    * _GUIDs/UUIDs_ (globally unique identifiers or universally unique identifiers).
+    * _GUIDs/UUIDs_ (globally unique identifiers or universally unique identifiers) using multiple predefined formats (no dashes, dashes, dashes and braces, C# Guid constructor).
 To insert GUIDs with uppercase hex characters, set the value of the `textPowerTools.insertUppercaseGuids` setting to `true`.
 The default GUID style can be set using the `textPowerTools.defaultGuidType` setting.
     * _Lorem ipsum sentences_
     * _Lorem ipsum paragraphs_
 * **Change case of text (camelCase, PascalCase, snake_case, CONSTANT_CASE, dash-case, dot.case) and swap casing**.